 Metabolomics of welding fume exposure

-Together with my colleague, Dr. Bernadette Quemerais, and our team, we have been engaged in a study for the past 2 years on the feasibility of using metabolomics analysis in determining potential biomarkers of welding fume exposure.
+I have been engaged in a study for the past 2.5 years on the feasibility of using metabolomics analysis in determining potential biomarkers of welding fume exposure.
 This study involves the analysis of urine samples from welding apprentices based at NAIT.
 My interest in metabolomics grew from the potential to discover markers of inflammation in body samples, and we have determined that metabolomics analysis may discriminate between healthy and pneumonia-infected individuals.
 We are currently determining if exposure to welding fumes may alter the metabolic profile of urine samples in full-time welders based in or near Edmonton, AB.
-This study is supported by Research Grants from OHS Futures, Government of Alberta.
+This study is supported by consecutive Research Grants from OHS Futures, Government of Alberta.

 Autoimmunity in severe asthma